-Draft Plan and Maps will be available for review at the Town Offices and the Town website www.townofboscawen.org after May 16.
+The Plan and Maps will be available for review at the Town Office and online at www.townofboscawen.org prior to the meeting.

-For more information, please contact Kellee Jo Easler, Hazard Mitigation Coordinator, at 603.753.9188 x309 or via email to keasler@townofboscawen.org.
+For more information, contact Kellee Jo Easler, Hazard Mitigation Coordinator, at 603.753.9188 x309 or via email to keasler@townofboscawen.org.